What You Will Learn

 - Alternative treatment

-- Other considerations
+- Other treatment considerations

-- Creating the program
+- Advancing the program

 A basic understanding of risk management objectives and IT systems and operations is recommended for this course.